A sample of BBC news reports, features and original investigative data pieces for BBC online, radio, TV and social

 BBC Minute/BBC News Online: Rise in nude photos sent to phones on public transport

 My report on the rise of cyberflashing was the most watched video on the BBC website for three days, a BBC Video of the Day and featured on multiple BBC social media accounts including the BBC World Service, BBC Minute and BBC3.
 I also did a live two-way on BBC World Service radio’s OS programme, and the story led BBC London TV News.

 BBC Radio 4’s ‘Today’ Programme: The women overshadowed by their male relatives

 I reported, edited and produced five radio packages for BBC Radio 4’s Today programme (8.20am slot) and BBC World Service radio’s World Update programme about women in history who were overshadowed by their male relatives.
 I also fixed modern day ‘champions’ of these women as interviewees off the back of my packages - including Chelsea Clinton.
 The write-up of Chelsea Clinton’s interview had 2 million views on the BBC website and can be read here.

-BBC News, Victoria Derbyshire and BBC World Service Radio - The women imprisoned for their husband’s crimes
+BBC News Online, Victoria Derbyshire & BBC World Service Radio: The women imprisoned for their husband’s crimes

 I produced this video about the women imprisoned for their husband’s crimes in Madagascar for the BBC’s 100 Women season.
 It was most watched on the BBC website, aired on Victoria Derbyshire and I did a live two-way about the story for the BBC World Service radio’s programme Outside Source.

 Watch the video here, and listen to the live two-way below.

-BBC News website and 6 o’clock news - Domestic abuse and disability
+BBC News Online and BBC TV 6 o’clock news: Domestic abuse and disability

 My Freedom of Information investigation into the number of domestic violence refuge spaces in the UK that are accessible to people with physical disabilities was one of the top front page stories of the BBC website.
 The FOI data also was featured in a TV package on the 6 o’clock news by the BBC’s Disability Correspondent, and regional breakdowns of my data were used in TV packages and online articles for BBC Wales.